-- 1. They notify the school of their withdrawal or the actual date of withdrawal: - 2.
+- 1. They notify the school of their withdrawal or the actual date of withdrawal; - 2.
 School terminates the student's enrollment; - 3.
-Students who are absent for 14 consecutive calendar days from their last date of attendance in a term program OR student is absent for seven (7) consecutive calendar days from their last date of attendance in a module program.
+Students who are absent for seven (7) consecutive calendar days from their last date of attendance.

 The date of withdrawal for purposes of calculating a refund is the student's last date of attendance.
 The date of determination, from which the school has 40 days to issue a refund, is the earlier of the dates the student officially withdraws or the date the school determines the student has violated an academic standard.
 For example, when a student is withdrawn for attendance - the date of determination shall be the date the school determines the student has violated the academic rule, if the student has not filed an appeal.
 If the student files an appeal and the appeal is denied, the date of determination is the date the appeal is denied.